fusorjs/dom/README.md

 - Do not mutate props objects or children arrays that you pass to components.
 - Do not spread join props objects or children array, just pass them separately to components.
 - Do not create Component in dynamic child (ex: `p(() => div(() => ++count)))`).
 It will be first recreated and then updated every time its parent will be updated.
 Cheche it before (ex: `const cache = div(() => ++count))`) instead.
 Also the same applies to dynamic child arrays: `p(() => [div(() => ++count))])`.
+- boolean children are not shown, so you could do: `isVisible && ModalDialog`

 ## The Default Config